Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

 Courts do not award sole legal custody just because parents argue.
 Conflict is common in divorce and custody cases.
 What matters is whether the conflict is so persistent or so harmful that shared legal decision-making is no longer workable or safe for the child.

-Judges typically evaluate evidence through a practical lens: Does the current legal custody arrangement create instability, risk, or repeated decision breakdowns that harm the child?
-Evidence that tends to carry real weight often falls into a few categories.
+Judges usually evaluate evidence through a practical lens: does the current legal custody arrangement create instability, risk, or repeated decision breakdowns that harm the child?
+Evidence that carries real weight often falls into a few categories.

 Courts also pay attention to whether a parent is acting in ways that increase conflict, undermine the other parent’s role, or put the child in the middle.
 In custody disputes, credibility matters.
 Judges often look for a parent who can keep the focus on the child and follow court orders consistently.